-Funded by the Victorian Government, the Shepparton Line Upgrade will deliver faster and more frequent services and will allow modern VLocity trains to travel to and from Shepparton for the first time.
+The Shepparton Line Upgrade will deliver more frequent and reliable services, and will allow modern VLocity trains to travel to and from Shepparton for the first time.

 What will happen?

-The $356.5 million Shepparton Line Upgrade will be delivered in two stages.
+The Shepparton Line Upgrade will be delivered in three stages.

-- platform extensions at Shepparton, Mooroopna, Murchison East and Nagambie stations
+- platform extensions at Mooroopna, Murchison East and Nagambie stations

-- upgrades to 54 level crossing between Seymour and Shepparton.
+- 59 level crossing upgrades between Donnybrook and Shepparton

-Funding is also provided for a business case to finalise the scope and costs for stage three of the Shepparton Line Upgrade, which will deliver nine return services a day between Shepparton and Melbourne.
+- a business case to finalise the scope and costs for delivering nine return services a day between Shepparton and Melbourne.

 What are the benefits?

-The Shepparton Line Upgrade will give passengers more frequent and reliable services, as well as more modern trains.
+The Shepparton Line Upgrade will give passengers more reliable services, faster journeys and more modern trains and create 600 jobs.

-This stage also delivers 29 additional coach services per week between Seymour and Shepparton from May 2018, to spread services throughout the day ahead of the new train services for the line.
+This stage also delivered 29 additional coach services per week between Seymour and Shepparton in May 2018, to improve transport connections in the region.

-The crossing loop will provide a freight path and improve service reliability by giving trains more opportunities to pass each other.
+The crossing loop extension will improve service reliability by giving trains more opportunities to pass each other.

 Who is responsible?